danielbush/js-boilerplates/boilerplate.node.md

 This acts as a base for a number of other configurations.

+## 2018-06-03
+- Added eslint import resolver to show bad requires.
+  This is already in node-babel, babel-react boilerplate and higher.

 ## 2018-04-27
 - Added chai-as-promised.
 Not sure why it was missing.